 Mullers, Parliament St

 Moving onto other city centres in South Africa, Johannesburg’s city centre has apparently the world’s third largest number of large Art Deco buildings, after (no less) New York and Miami.
 Near to Johannesburg, the small town of Springs has 34 small Art Deco buildings (Dr André van Graan did the survey), second only to Miami.
 Some call Durban South Africa’s Art Deco capital.
 It has an active Art Deco Society.
 Cape Town’s hosted the Art Deco World Congress in 2005.
-It no longer exists – all the more reason for us to read, write and engage with it.
-Sadly, but understandably, many owners rip out Art Deco features.
+The society no longer exists – all the more reason for us to read, write and engage with Art Deco here.
+Sadly, but understandably, many owners rip out Art Deco features in their properties.
 I was speechless when a history teacher told me he did so for his Market House flat so it would do well on Airbnb, which it did!

 Mullers; NB sunray windows